Rose, Queen Mother

 In the enchanting heart of a sacred realm, there exists a fairy unlike any other—Rose, the revered Queen Mother of all fairies!
 She graces the rocky plateau adjoining Treasure Mountain and the timeless Valley of the Seven Lakes alongside her fellow fairies.
 Together, they safeguard an ancient secret that could aid Anabell and Tarragon in their quest to re-enchant the Kingdom of the Lake at the End of the World, where clouds are born.

-In Slovenia, fairies have been known by various names, reflecting the rich folklore tradition across the country.
-They are called White Ladies, Black Ladies, Triglav Ladies, Gods’ handmaidens, Holy Ladies, and Venerable Women, among others¹.
-They are easily recognised by their short white gowns and woven flower garlands worn on their heads.
-Perhaps most striking is their bright hair, a luminous blend of yellow and white.
+In Slovenia, Vile (fairies) have been known by various names, reflecting the rich folklore tradition across the country.
+They are called Bele Žene (White Ladies), Žalik Žene (Blessed Ladies), Triglavske Žene (Triglav Ladies), Bozje Deklice (Gods’ Handmaidens), and Častitljive Žene (Venerable Women), among others¹.
+They are easily recognised by their short white gowns, long hair braided into plaits, and woven flower garlands worn on their heads².
+Perhaps most striking is their bright hair, a luminous blend of yellow and white³.

 They are intrinsically linked to their landscape.
-Flowers, such as the Edelweiss, bloom from the tears of fairies who have fallen on rocky slopes.
-Meanwhile, the morning frost that covers meadows is said to be formed from the jewels lost from the gowns of fairies at dawn, returning home after their nightly escapades.
+Flowers, such as the Edelweiss, bloom from the tears of fairies who have fallen on rocky slopes⁴.
+Meanwhile, the morning frost that covers meadows is said to be formed from the jewels lost from the gowns of fairies at dawn, returning home after their nightly escapades⁵.

-Although it is widely believed that these fairies departed from the region over a thousand years ago, a remarkable photo in the upper left corner serves as inconceivable evidence that not all have left³.
+Although it is widely believed that these fairies left the region over a thousand years ago, the two photos on the right provide compelling evidence that not all have departed⁷.

 — Matija Majar, Sibile.
 Nekaj od Slovencov, Kmetijske in rokodelske novice II, (1844), 159.